dnguyen800/spotify-playlist-sensor/README.md

 ## FAQ
 - How often does the sensor refresh?

 I set it to two minutes.
 You can change the SCAN_INTERVAL in the .py file to whatever you like.

-- After I finish authorizing in the Home Assistant UI,
+- After I finish authorizing in the Home Assistant UI, a blank screen pops up.

 ## Support
 I am studying Python as a hobby and this is my first public project.
+Some fixes/requests may be out of my scope but I'll try my best.
 I hope you find it useful!

 ## Credits
   - [Spotify Media Player Home Assistant component](https://www.home-assistant.io/components/media_player.spotify/) - I re-used the token authorization code.